 Anticipated climate change will affect residential electricity demand patterns for California's households.
 Increases in mean temperature and the increased frequency of extreme heat events combined with the uneven distribution of new residential development across the state will drive up the demand for cooling in summertime, which is only partially offset by decreased heating needs in the wintertime.
-Auffhammer and Aroonruengsawat (2008) combined four years of residential billing data for California's three largest utilities with daily temperature and pricing information to estimate temperature consumption response functions by the climate zones defined for the California Energy Commission's building standards.
+Auffhammer and Aroonruengsawat (2009) combined four years of residential billing data for California's three largest utilities with daily temperature and pricing information to estimate temperature consumption response functions by the climate zones defined for the California Energy Commission's building standards.

 Figure 13 presents estimated per-household changes in residential electricity demand due to warming using the results from the PCM global climate model.
 The maps on top represent results for the B1 scenario and the maps on the bottom show results for the A2 scenario.
-The maps on the left are average increases for the 2020 to 2039 period and the ones on the right for the 2080 to 2099 period.3 Increases in demand in the coastal regions are relatively modest due to the lower increase in coastal temperatures while increases inland, especially in the Central Valley, are substantial.
+The maps on the left are average increases for the 2020 to 2039 period and the ones on the right for the 2080 to 2099 period.
+Increases in demand in the coastal regions are relatively modest due to the lower increase in coastal temperatures while increases inland, especially in the Central Valley, are substantial.
 Demand in the next 40 years generally is insensitive to the global emissions scenarios considered while demand at the end of this century is heavily dependent on global emissions pathways in this century.
-The increased electricity demand in the B1 scenario by the end of the 21st century.
+The increased electricity demand in the residential sector for the A2 scenario is higher by about a factor of two than in the B1 scenario by the end of the 21st century.